wp-plugins/itro-popup/readme.txt

 FOR TUTORIAL AND FAQ VISIT THE OFFICIAL SITE [CLICK HERE!](http://www.itro.eu/?page_id=390) DONATE NOW! - KEEP IT FREE!
 [DONATE NOW](http://www.itro.eu/?page_id=396)

-For any problem, please contact us at: support@itro.eu
+For any problem, please contact us at: support.itro@live.com

 ITRO Premium - more than popups...